timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 The next morning we reached Onion Valley trailhead and were able to get a ride down to Independence, where I ran into Flamingo Kid once again, but struggled to get a ride down the highway to Bishop.
-Once we did, I immediately ran over to the local car rental and borrowed a car.
+Once we did, I immediately ran over to the local Enterprise and borrowed a car.
 I then found hikers in Bishop, who needed a ride back to Onion Valley.
 One such hiker was Misplaced, who I hadn't seen since the early days of the PCT.
 I also ran into Sweet Cakes, who I last saw in Julian.